franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

     .. image:: pictures/ride_05a_keyword_selector.png

 The *New* button opens the selector of :ref:`Alyvix Finders <visual_keywords-alyvix_finders>`.
-The *Edit* button brings to the Finder dialog of the selected keyword, in order to modify its properties (e.g. component and ROI selections, detection and interaction settings, performance thresholds).
+The *Edit* button brings to the Finder dialog of the selected keyword, in order to modify its properties (e.g. component selections and region of interests, detection and interaction settings, performance thresholds).
 The *Remove* button deletes the selected keywords or, in case of :ref:`Object Finder <visual_keywords-object_finder>` keywords, crumbles them into its basic components (IF, RF, TF).

     .. image:: pictures/ride_05b_finder_selector.png